-Districts may modify the services purchased from the BOCES upon filing change orders.
+Districts may modify the services purchased from the BOCES upon filing change orders after July 1st.
 Change orders must be signed by the participant District Superintendent.
-The Senior Account Clerk processes all budget amendments and budget transfers upon approval of the Executive Director of Finance and Information Services and the Treasurer Division Director.
+The Senior Account Clerk processes all budget amendments and budget transfers upon approval of the Division Director.